smaurice101/readthedocs/docs/source/tmlbuilds.rst

    * - **Preprocessing Type**
      - **Description**
-   * - min
-     - This will determine the minimum value for each entity in the sliding time windows
-   * - max
-     - This will determine the maximum value for each entity in the sliding time windows
-   * - avg
-     - This will determine the average value for each entity in the sliding time windows
-   * - count
-     - This will count the number of numeric data points in the sliding time windows for each entity
-   * - countstr
-     - This will count the number of string values in the sliding time windows for each entity
-   * - diff
-     - This will find the difference between the highest and lowest points in the sliding time windows for each entity
-   * - diffmargin
-     - This will find the percentage difference between the highest and lowest points in the sliding time windows for each entity
-   * - sum
-     - This will find the sum of the numeric points in the sliding time windows for each entity
-   * - median
-     - This will find the median of the numeric points in the sliding time windows for each entity
-   * - variance
-     - This will find the variane of the numeric points in the sliding time windows for each entity
-   * - outliers
-     - This will find the outliers of the numeric points in the sliding time windows for each entity
-   * - outliersx-y
-     - where X and Y are numbers or "n", if "n" means examine all outliers for recurring patterns.
-       This will find the outliers in the data - ignoring set patterns.
-They allow you to check if the outlier in the streams are truly outliers and not some pattern.
-For example, if a IoT device shuts off and turns on again routinely, this may be picked up as an outlier when in fact it is normal behaviour.
-So, to ignore these cases, if OUTLIER2-5, tells Viper, check outliers with patterns of 2-5 peaks.
-If the stream has two classes and these two classes are like 0 and 1000, and show a pattern, then they should not be considered an outlier.
-Meaning, class=0, is the device shutting down, class=1000 is the device turning back on.
-       If OUTLIER3-10, Viper will check for patterns of classes 3 to 10 to see if they recur routinely.
-This is very helpful to reduce false positives and false negatives.
-   * - varied
-     - This will determine if there is variation in the data in the sliding time windows for each entity.
    * - anomprob
      - This will determine the probability that there is an anomaly for each entity in the sliding time windows
    * - anomprobx-y